syncfusion-content/blazor-docs/blazor/datagrid/excel-exporting.md

 <!-- Show or hide columns on exported excel

-You can show a hidden column or hide a visible column while exporting the datagrid by customizing the vsibility settings while exporting.
+You can show a hidden column or hide a visible column while exporting the datagrid by customizing the visibility settings while exporting.

 This is demonstrated in the below sample code where initially the **CustomerID** is hidden.
 While exporting, we have changed CustomerID to visible column and Freight as hidden column.
 Then in the `ExcelExportComplete` event, we have reversed the column's visibility state back to the previous state.